 Skip to content

-Space complexity is used to measure the growth trend of the memory space occupied by an algorithm as the amount of data increases.
+Space complexity measures the growth trend of memory space occupied by an algorithm as the data size increases.
 This concept is very similar to time complexity, except that "running time" is replaced with "occupied memory space".

-The memory space used by an algorithm during its execution mainly includes the following types.
+The memory space used by an algorithm during execution mainly includes the following types.

 • Input space: Used to store the input data of the algorithm.